-My interest in Transactional Analysis A was sparked when I was 16 years old In conversation about whether or not I should study medicine.
+My interest in Transactional Analysis was sparked when I was 16 years old in conversation with my father about whether or not I should study medicine.
 My father's interest came from observing Transactional Analysts coming into the organisation in which he worked and shedding light on personality and communication.
-I was intrigued and my course was set to study Psychology at University.
-It was years later that I rediscovered TA and decided to become a TA psychotherapist.
+It was years later after studying Psychology that I rediscovered TA and decided to become a TA psychotherapist.
+Since I have a rich cultural heritage and an international background I was also very attracted to the international TA community.
 I have had over 20 years of experience working in the community, NHS, and voluntary sector and in private practice.
-My practice is currently based in Rodney street in Liverpool city centre as part of a team of other psychotherapists.
-I am a Provisional Teaching and Supervising Transactional Analyst and am helping to running training in Transactional Analysis in South Liverpool as a part of Red Kite Training.
-I am married with 2 teenage girls and have a diverse and active life doing triathlons, hiking, wild camping, singing and playing my violin in an orchestra and am a Lay Canon at Liverpool Anglican Cathedral where I help to lead the all-age café style worship service.
-I am particularly interested in the interplay between neuroscience and psychotherapeutic practice, especially child development and also the part shame has to play in psychological illness.
+My practice as a TA Psychotherapist (CTA) is currently based in Liverpool city centre and South Liverpool.
+I am also a Provisional Teaching and Supervising Transactional Analyst so have a supervision practice and am the Principal Trainer of the main training programme in Transactional Analysis in South Liverpool as a part of Red Kite Training.
+I am married with 2 daughters aged 20 and 18 teenage girls and have a diverse life enjoying triathlons, mountains, wild camping, music, culture am actively involved at Liverpool Anglican Cathedral where I have served as a trustee/Lay Canon and also help to lead the all-age café style worship service.
+I am particularly interested in the interplay between neuroscience and human development, the development of self and the connection between psychotherapy and the transpersonal and the outdoor/environment.

 Celia Simpson PhD, CTA, PTSTA